ALBruzos/ALBruzos.github.io/_pages/about.md

 For more info
 ------
-Visit my social media profiles or email me!
+Explore my academic personal website and visit my social media profiles or email me!
+Beware that this site is under contruction!